SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 Recent research has suggested that ...
 There is some evidence to suggest that ...

-## Being Cautious
+## Being cautious when giving explanations or hypothesising

-> Being cautious when giving explanations or hypothesising
+↑ Being Cautious

 These frequent storms are almost certainly/could be/may be might be - due to climate change.